Apps can unfortunately go wrong some times with a 'bug'. If or when that happens, we want to squash that pesky bug as soon as we can.

 unzip -t mySF2Collection1.zip

-Now, put this zip file *at the top level* of the Intermorphic Folder, restart the App and then create and save Pieces that reference these SF2.
+Now, put this zip file in the iCloud Folder (Wotja only) or *at the top level* of the Intermorphic Folder, restart the App and then create and save Pieces that reference these SF2.
 If you then move those Pieces between Apps, they should still play just fine (provided you have copied that zip file in of course!).

-Note: Using iCloud as your App File backup mechanism is very convenient.
-It also keeps them in synch across devices and so makes it easy to work with those files in the iOS version of that app.
+Note: Using iCloud as your App File (and Other Content) backup mechanism is very convenient.
+It also keeps them in sync across devices and so makes it easy to work with those files in the iOS version of that app.
+However, not all your App related files will be in iCloud (see File Management).

 Sometimes we get reports of partial or corrupt downloads of zip files we make available via our website.
 We are not entirely sure why, but it seems there is a relationship to the browser you use to make the download.